This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 What if your paper mache still isn’t as smooth as you want it to be?

 Sometimes paper strips and paste don’t come out quite as nice as you want it to, no matter how careful you are.
 If that happens, don’t worry – it’s easy to fix.
 Watch this video here to see how to make your paper mache smooth without sanding.
-And yes, the method works for both paper strips and paper mache clay.
+And yes, the method works for both paper strips and paper mache clay, and if you’re using wood glue instead of paste.

 By the way, if you haven’t downloaded “The 5 Best Recipes for Paper Mache,” which includes the raw flour and water paste that I used in this video, you can find the PDF here.